andreibast/booksApp/README.md

 # booksApp

-The project is finished under the MVC branch
+The project is continued under the MVC branch